Getting the Most From the Search Committee Process

 Selecting a Search Committee

-- Including women, minorities, and people with disabilities in search committees will provide a valuable dimension to committee discussions.
+• Including individuals with varied roles, experiences, and perspectives in search committees will provide a valuable dimension to committee discussions.

 Note: Take care not to overburden the same employees with too many requests to serve on search committees.